Last updated: August 2, 2024

 Here are the five most popular lead generation channels B2B marketers use to fill the top of their funnel:

-The best approach is to combine multiple channels, using faster channels like PPC to supplement lower ROI long-term lead generation from organic channels like SEO.
+The best approach is to combine multiple channels, using faster channels like PPC to supplement higher ROI but slower long-term lead generation from organic channels like SEO.
 But Discovery is only the first step in a long process; next comes Interest.

 Interest